angelman7/WRO-Binaries/README.md

-# WRO - NameNotFound
+# WRO - Binaries

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022 for the team NameNotFound.
+This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022 for the team Binaries.

 ## Content
 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members).